KamilRybacki/BasicPythonProject/README.md

 The project includes a GitHub Actions workflow (`.github/workflows/lint-code.yml`) to automatically lint code on every push or pull request.

+Additionally, the project includes a GitHub Actions workflow (`.github/workflows/test-code.yml`) to automatically run tests on every push or pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.